 During periods of high demand, the combustion turbines can be started and come to full load in just 30 minutes — impressive when compared to the 10 hours needed to start a coal-burning unit.
 The combustion turbine units use hot compressed gases to power the generator.
 Air is compressed and forced into a chamber where combustion takes place, producing gases of almost 2,000 degrees Fahrenheit.
 These gases are forced to a turbine, which uses the energy to propel the generator and create electricity.

-As a result of the new stricter Environmental Protection Agency's regulations, improvements will be made on Brown Unit 3 and the Brown ash pond will be converted to a dry storage landfill.
+As a result of the new stricter Environmental Protection Agency's regulations, improvements have been made on Brown Unit 3 and the Brown ash pond is being converted to a dry storage landfill.

 Brown units 1 and 2 will continue to operate as always and the installation of additional emission controls will be deferred to get a clearer picture of pending federal environmental regulations.

 An important part of the company’s mission is to positively impact the communities in which it does business by supporting education, community outreach, environmental stewardship and the arts.
 Employees and contracted employees of E.W.
 Brown have a long tradition of volunteer service, community involvement and support of local charities.
 These and similar efforts contribute to the well-being and success of the communities in which we work and live, and reinforce LG&E and KU’s commitment to be both an employer of choice and a good corporate citizen.